 Ann's passion lies in being an ambassador for social entrepreneurship.
 She supports and promotes social enterprises and startups with a focus on creating an impact within the Columbus area.
 She is a member of the Board of Directors at the Gahanna Area Arts Council and is also involved in several volunteer projects within her local community.
 She is a proud wife and mom of 3.

 David Noltemeyer is a graduate of The Ohio Northern University with a degree in Pharmaceutical and Healthcare Business.
 He works for CVS Health in Columbus, Ohio.
 David’s passion is helping individuals with disabilities gain mean full employment.
 In his free time he enjoys playing sports and visiting microbreweries.

 Brook is the CEO of DACA Time, a software nonprofit that started during the 2017 GiveBackHack.
 DACA Time is developing software to make the immigration experience easier.
 His background is in government and international relations.

-Chase is a junior at The Ohio State University, where he is studying Finance and Economics.
-While at school he has deeply immersed himself in Columbus's startup and social enterprise spaces, having coordinated the SEA Change accelerator in 2017, served as Treasurer for Alleviating Poverty Through Entrepreneurship in 2018, and helping to organize and handle GiveBackHack's financials this year.
-His next endeavor this Summer will be to intern at LOUD Capital, a Columbus-based venture capital firm.
-Chase is a firm believer in the ability of commercial businesses to achieve sustainable social impact, and is dedicated to supporting social enterprise initiatives in Columbus.
+Chase is a senior Finance student at The Ohio State University and an analyst at LOUD Capital.
+While at school he has deeply immersed himself in the Columbus startup space, having co-managed the SEA Change accelerator in 2017, served as Treasurer for Alleviating Poverty Through Entrepreneurship in 2018, and worked as one of GiveBackHack Columbus’s Finance Leads in 2018.
+Since starting at LOUD Capital he has vigorously pursued a wide variety of projects ranging from portfolio management, investor relations and operations to business development and fundraising.
+Chase is a firm believer in the ability of commercial businesses to achieve sustainable social impact, and is dedicated to supporting entrepreneurial initiatives throughout Central Ohio and beyond.